arpitadeshmukh/MLOps-Arpita_Abhijit_Deshmukh-B23CM1007/README.md

 ---

-Note: Other results like training loss grph and confucion matrix can also be found in `results/`
+Note: Other results like training loss graph and confusion matrix can also be found in `results/`